ahus1/prometheus-hystrix/README.md

 ## USAGE

-Import the metrics publisher.

-Register the metrics publisher for your application's namespace with hystrix.
+Register the metrics publisher for your application's namespace and the default Prometheus CollectorRegistry with Hystrix.

 ```java
 import com.soundcloud.prometheus.hystrix.HystrixPrometheusMetricsPublisher;